 - a Q&A session with a panel (including the speakers)

-- the quarterly technical forums will be developed by the ACIGS Events taskforce
+- The technical forums will be developed by the ACIGS Events taskforce

 - There will be no charge to attend the Technical Forums